antoninp/ap-query-loop/README.md

 ## Usage

-1. Add the "AP Query Loop Gallery" block to any post or page
-2. In the block settings sidebar:
-   - Select a post type from the dropdown
-   - Adjust items per page (1-24)
-   - Configure ordering (date, title, menu_order, rand)
-   - Set order direction (ASC or DESC)
-   - Enable pagination if needed
-3. The block preview will show the actual gallery output
+1. Insert a **Query Loop** block (or use the provided variation "Query: Gallery (AP)").
+2. Configure the Query Loop (post type, filters, ordering, pagination) using core controls.
+3. Ensure the inner blocks include `AP Query Loop Gallery` (variation does this automatically).
+4. Preview updates immediately via server render.
-4. Publish and view on the frontend
+5. Publish and view the gallery on the frontend.

 ## Development